mdavis-xyz/staves-typst/docs/docs.md

 The arguments are the same as for `major-scale`.

-`clef`: Allowed values are “treble", "bass", "alto", "tenor”.
+`clef`: (Required) Allowed values are “treble", "bass", "alto", "tenor”.
 (Same as for `stave`.)

-`key`: e.g. “A”, “Bb”, “C#”.
+`key`: (Required) e.g. “A”, “Bb”, “C#”.
 Uppercase for major, lowercase for minor.
 Do not include a number for the octave.

-`start-octave`: integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.
+`start-octave`: (Required) integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.

 `num-octaves`: Optional, defaults to 1.